-REL 105 Understanding the New Testament 3 Semester Hours
+REL 105 Understanding the New Testament

-Prerequisite: RDG 100 OR ENL 100or minimum acceptable test scores for placement in college-level English.
+Prerequisite: ENL 100 or minimum acceptable test scores for placement in college-level English.
 ENL 101 highly recommended

-This course covers a basic study of the New Testament: its formation, date of writing, authorship, historical background and the general content of each New Testament book.
-This course includes the life and teachings of Jesus and the relationship of the New Testament to the Old Testament and to modern society.
+This course covers a basic study of the New Testament: its formation, date of writing, authorship, historical background and general content of each New Testament book.
+This course includes the life and teachings of Jesus and the relationship of the New Testament to the Old Testament and modern society.

-REL 130 Introduction to Comparative Religion 3 Semester Hours
+REL 130 Introduction to Comparative Religion